OdyMeister/TTP-Uniformity/README.md

 - THREAD_ITER: Number of BFS iterations for task list creation
 - MAX: Optional argument to specify the maximum number of iterations for the main loop.
 Default is maximum 64 bit integer value.

-If running on DAS, make sure to use `module load openmpi/gcc/64` to enable MPI compilation.
+Make sure to use `module load openmpi/gcc/64` to enable MPI compilation.
 Furthermore, make sure to use slurm or prun to run experiments.
-Some sbatch scripts are provided.